FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council- 17th November 2017.md

 by the Local Government Reform Act, 2014, subject to finances available, is adopted, as

 circulated.
-(Item 8 on Meeting agenda).”---
+(Item 8 on Meeting agenda).”
+---
 32

 In response to a query raised by Councillor Prendiville in relation to the Tourism Sector